 When programming parameters in the 1800 you may get an error message if you inadvertently enter an incorrect value.
 If the unit says "Error 1," it means that you entered a value that is out of range or have aborted the command.
-If the unit says "Error 2," it means that the keypad is locked and must be unlocked to perform the function.
+If Remote Programming Security Code is enabled (see Chapter Five), and you enter the incorrect security code, the unit will answer with "Error 2" and offer you a second chance to enter the correct code.